let-def/hotcaml/README.md

 - `Hotlink.on_unload` does nothing
 - `Hotlink.on_unload_or_at_exit` behaves like `at_exit`

-This allows to have modules that are compatible with both classical OCaml and with hotcaml, and adjust their behavior based on the situation.
+This allows modules that are compatible with both classical OCaml and with hotcaml, and adjusts their behavior based on the situation.